cosmos/ibc-go/docs/tutorials/02-channel-upgrades/02-setup-env.md

 :::warning

 There is no release of Hermes availabe yet that supports channel upgradability.
 This tutorial assumes that it will be released in v1.9.0, but the final version might be different.
-The tutorial will be updated with the release is out.
+The tutorial has been written using a custom build from the WiP branch adding channel upgradability support.
+The tutorial will be updated when the official release is out.

 :::